jeffnyman/defender-retro/README.md

 ```

 I should note that my `rom_extract.c` is a modified version of a C program that's existed since January of 1996, called `romgrab.c`, written by Jonathan Wolff.
 I don't have a whole lot of details but Jonathan's program was originally written as a utility to grab the ROM files from the Williams Arcade executables.

+## Credits

+The Historical Source repository provided the [original source code for _Defender_](https://github.com/historicalsource/defender).

+The [_Defender_ section of Computer Archeology](http://www.computerarcheology.com/Arcade/Defender/) provides a great deal of info on the internals.

+The [Williams hardware identification repository](https://www.robotron-2084.co.uk/williams/hardware) was extremely helpful in untangling the PCB information.

+The [_Defender_ entry at Museum of the Game](https://www.arcade-museum.com/Videogame/defender--williams) is useful for lots of historical information.

+This project benefitted massively from Rob Hogan's <a href="https://github.com/mwenge/defender">defender</a> repository.
+What I have done is clean up a lot of the source, provide consistency to the scripts, and include the reference implementations so that all work could be entirely recreated.